microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting_v2.md

 3. Configure your Azure ML Workspace for the project.
 Hint: Add workspace details through Azure DevOps pipeline variables

-4. Now that you have environment setup, run and explore the python files in the following order to train an ARIMA forecasting model
+4. Now that you have environment setup, explore the python files in the following order to train an ARIMA forecasting model

     1. Workspace.py to setup connection with your Azure ML service workspace